 Understand your target market

-The b2b lead generation process is as fruitful as the size of its target market.
+In order to improve your b2b lead generation process, you need to understand that it is as fruitful as the size of its target market.

-That’s why you need to research the market first, and figure out who is your target customer.
+As a result, you need to research the market first, and figure out who is your target customer.
 What does he want?
 Does he have problems to solve?
 Do you have the solution in your hands?
 What industry does the target business operate in?
-Number of employees per company?
+A number of employees per company?
 Job titles and supervisors?